Operatiën en Inlichtingen

 were of a different brand and/or model than those taken from the cache .

-and near Rheden (1983), the organisation was reorganised.
+and Rheden (1983), the organisation was reorganised.
 It was decided

 that the caches would be cleared and would only be refilled when there

-were maintained by the Dutch Military Police (Koninklijke Marechaussee).
+were under control of the Dutch Military Police (Koninklijke Marechaussee).

 At the same time, the organisation was renamed to A en B (A and B),